hendri54/hendri54.github.io/private/light_rail/ridership.md

 * Portland (OR-WA) is the system with the highest number of riders per person: 21.4.
 This is an outlier and likely results from the fact that people commute to Seattle, which is not included in the service area population.
 * The second highest number is attained by San Francisco / Oakland (15 riders per person).
 In other words, GoTriangle predicts a single track connecting Durham with Chapel Hill will produce more riders per persons than San Francisco / Oaklands entire light rail system.
 * Charlotte, NC is an obvious comparison: it achieves 3.8 riders per person (4.8m riders out of a population of 1.25m).
 This is a plausible estimate for a single rail line.
 It implies annual ridership for Durham/Chapel Hill of 1.1m (about 1/7th of GoTriangle's projection).
+* The northern part of 15/501 carries about [15,000 riders a day](http://reimagining15501.com/) in 2015.
+I refer to the section leading into downtown Durham past the split from 15/501 Business.
+GoTriangle's ridership numbers imply that more than all of these drivers will switch to light rail.
+Alternatively, it could be that most light rail riders will not actually travel to/from Durham (even though the density of rail stations will be highest there).

 ### Point 3: GoTriangle's ridership predictions are absurdly high relative to demand for public transit